 The purpose of this document is to provide a detailed overview of “Health Care Data Sharing (POC) using Corda Blockchain” and its parameters and goals.
 This document can be used by developers, technical architects, and system reviewers for their reference.
-Through this document, we will cover the Installation.
+Through this document, we will cover the healthcare blockchain solutions development.
 Once we achieve that, we will cover a “Health Care Data Sharing” use case.

 Corda is distributed ledger software for recording and processing shared data such as business contracts.
 It supports smart contracts, which is an agreement between transacting parties, whose execution is both automatable by computer code, and whose rights and obligations, as expressed in legal prose, are legally enforceable.